 - “Road to War” and “Attack” exhibit galleries – These galleries located at the Pearl Harbor Visitor Centre display personal memorabilia, a collection of historic photographs, artifacts of the battle and so much more.

 - Battleship Missouri Memorial* – Meet the Mighty Mo, the last battleship commissioned by the U.S. and the site of Japan’s WWII surrender.
-You’ll walk in the footsteps of the General Douglas MacArthur as you envision the battleship’s most famous, historic mission.
+Take part in a guided tour and walk in the footsteps of the General Douglas MacArthur as you envision the battleship’s most famous, historic mission.
+LUNCH ON OWN AT SLIDERS GRILL.

 - National Memorial Cemetery of the Pacific at Punchbowl – The beautifully maintained cemetery at Punchbowl is a memorial to honor the men and women who served in the United States Armed Forces, and those who gave up their lives in the line of duty.
 This is also the final resting place of Ellison Onizuka, the first astronaut from Hawaii who was in the Space Shuttle Challenger disaster.